hazelcast/hazelcast/hazelcast-documentation/src/CustomSerialization.md

 ## Custom Serialization

-Hazelcast lets you plug a custom serializer to be used for serialization of objects.
+Hazelcast lets you plug a custom serializer to be used for serialization of objects. `StreamSerializer` and `ByteArraySerializer` interfaces can be used for this purpose.
 Let's see the details in below subsections.

 ### StreamSerializer